9 Types of Onions Matched to the Right Dishes For You

 9 Types of Onions

 Onions are part of the allium family and are extremely versatile.
-They are rich in natural sugar, multiple vitamins, sodium, potassium, amongst others.
+These types of allium are rich in natural sugar, multiple vitamins, sodium, potassium, amongst others.
 You can grill them, caramelize them, fry them in batter, eat them raw, or even learn how to grow onions!

 Yellow onions are pretty much the go-to onion for every dish.
 These onions are a staple in most households with either an ivory white, light yellow, or greenish-white flesh and a yellowish-brown parchment skin wrapped around them.